 The school employs a full-time family support officer who supports pupils with emotional, social and behaviour difficulties.
 Early Help referrals can be made by the school and as part of Early Help, regular half-termly 'Team Around the Family' meetings can be arranged to further help families with supporting children who need pastoral support.
+We provide Nurture Group interventions to help pupils with these difficulties and in some cases access counselling or Play Therapy.
 The school's anti-bullying policy is followed to help prevent bullying of pupils receiving pastoral support.